linode/docs/docs/applications/media-servers/install-plex-media-server-with-salt/index.md

   - '[Plex Media Server Quick State](https://support.plex.tv/articles/200264746-quick-start-step-by-step-guides/)'
 ---

 Plex is a media server that allows you to stream video and audio content you own to many different types of devices.
-In this guide you will use a masterless Salt minion to set up a Plex server, and then you will learn how to connect to that server to stream content to your devices.
+In this guide you will learn how to use a masterless Salt minion to set up a Plex server, attach and use a Block Storage Volume, and how to connect to your media server to stream content to your devices.

 ## Before You Begin

 1. Familiarize yourself with our [Getting Started](/docs/getting-started/) guide and complete the steps for setting your Linode's hostname and timezone.

-2. Update your system:
+1. Update your system:

         sudo apt-get update && sudo apt-get upgrade

+2. You will need to create a Block Storage Volume and attach it to your Linode.
+This Volume will be used to store your media, so you should pick a size that's appropriate for your media collection, though you can resize the Volume later if you need more storage.
+For more on Block Storage, see our [How to Use Block Storage guide](https://linode.com/docs/platform/block-storage/how-to-use-block-storage-with-your-linode-new-manager/).

 3. Plex requires an account to use their service.
 Visit the [Plex website](https://www.plex.tv/) to sign up for an account if you do not already have one.